 Children will be made aware of the opportunities available to them to seek advice and support within the formal and informal curriculum.
 (Appendix 6).
-This includes the teaching of the appropriate Relationship & Health Education (Primary) Relationship, Sex and Health Education (Secondary) curriculum from September 2020.
+This includes the teaching of the appropriate Relationship & Health Education (Primary) Relationship, Sex and Health Education (Secondary) curriculum.

 Children and young people are made aware that the school's approach to any incident of child-on-child abuse (including sexual violence and sexual harassment) is confidential and they understand that their concerns will be treated seriously.
-The schools reporting mechanism is promoted via - 'The Big Red Button'- and the guidance from Part Five of KCSiE 2023 is followed.
+The schools reporting mechanism is promoted via - tutor time, school posters, assembly and staff, and the guidance from Part Five of KCSiE 2024 is followed.

-Safe school procedures including Child Protection matters will be discussed by the School Council and Student Leadership Team through school surveys etc. to gather children's opinions about the support systems in place.
-In turn this will inform the ongoing development of support structures and safeguarding procedures.
+Safe school procedures including Child Protection matters will be discussed by the School Council and through school surveys etc. to gather children's opinions about the support systems in place.
+In turn this will inform the ongoing development of support structures and safeguarding procedures

-5.7 Feedback and escalating concerns about individual cases
+7.7 Feedback and escalating concerns about individual cases

-When 'Requests for Service' are made, SaPH or EHPH will inform the school of the outcome and decisions made for the child.
+When a 'Request for Service' is made, SaPH or EHPH will inform the school of the outcome and decisions made for the child.
 If the school does not receive written feedback on the decision reached by SaPH or EHPH within 24 (or sooner in urgent cases) or 48 hours respectively the school will contact the appropriate Hub to seek advice.

-If the DSL disagrees with the advice or action made by SaPH, the EHPH or the CST and/or the concerns are escalating or that there are delays for the child, the DSL will discuss this with the appropriate Manager and if the concerns persist follow the escalation policy, the ERSCP:
+If the DSL disagrees with the advice or action made by SaPH, the EHPH or the CST and/or the concerns are escalating or that there are delays for the child, the DSL will discuss this with the appropriate Manager and if the concerns persist follow the ERSCP escalation policy:

-'Resolving Inter-Agency Disagreements Guidance and protocol, including escalation, for use by staff from all agencies' should be the point of reference.

-Records of all such discussions and responses will be retained in the student's chronology.
+"Resolving Inter-Agency Disagreements Professional Resolutions Practice Guidance for use by practitioners from all agencies" (ERSCP.
+August 2022) Records of all such discussions and responses will be retained in the pupil's chronology.